Onboarding is the first point of contact with your new users. Let’s have a look at your user´s mindset.

 If you are still wondering if you need onboarding or not: Here are some scenarios in which you definitely need onboarding:

-- You just don’t want to let your users be alone during their first app usage.
-This is also why you constantly need to monitor your onboarding – for example with our analytics tool UXCam.
+You just don’t want to let your users be alone during their first app usage.
+This is also why you constantly need to monitor your onboarding – for example with our mobile app analytics tool UXCam.

 There are three different ways to onboard your users.
 Each of them has different key aspects and can be used in different situations and for different apps.